 People who have difficulties keeping an accurate sleep journal may opt for actigraphy.
 This technique uses a wrist monitor to measure periods of being awake and asleep.

 A sleep medicine specialist may also recommend a sleep study.
 This involves sleeping under observation.
-A patient may wear a heart and/or breathing monitor during the sleep study.
+A patient may wear a heart monitor, a breathing monitor, or both during the sleep study.
 This helps a sleep medicine specialist rule out heart- or breathing-related sleep disruptions.

 Addressing light and melatonin, the two chief factors affecting sleep, can help reduce circadian rhythm sleep disorders.
 A combination of changes to promote better sleep can help sufferers find relief.

-Patients can purchase melatonin, a hormone that regulates sleep-wake cycles, over the counter to enhance sleep.
-This remedy is thought to be effective in treating jet lag.
+People who have trouble sleeping can purchase melatonin, a hormone that regulates sleep-wake cycles, over the counter to enhance sleep.
+This remedy is thought to be effective in treating jet lag as well.